safal207/LRI-Liminal-Resonance-Interface./packages/python-lri/README.md

 - `400` when Base64/JSON decoding fails.
 - `422` when schema validation or model coercion fails.

-Add a single exception handler to normalise responses from every route:
+Add a single exception handler to normalise responses from every route.
+The tests in `tests/test_fastapi_dependency.py` assert against this shape, so it is safe to surface directly to clients:

 ```python
 @app.exception_handler(HTTPException)